seburbandev/chuckle-cli/README.md

 # chuckle-cli

-`chuckle-cli` is a simple command-line application that fetches and displays a random joke.
-This README provides instructions for installing and using `chuckle-cli` on Windows and macOS/Unix systems.
+chuckle-cli is a simple command-line application that fetches and prints out a random joke.
+It utilises an API from [15DKatz/offcial_joke_api](https://github.com/15Dkatz/official_joke_api).
+You can install it on Windows, Mac or Linux and everytime you're in terminal, you can type `chuckle` and it will fetch and print a joke, so you can have a chuckle.

 ## Installation